FBW44-2/Mentoring/03_mentoring/README.md

 ## Exercise 2

 1. Please log the return value of an example promise which resolved/rejected after 3s delay into console.
-2. Rpeate the part 1 of this exercise, but this time use async and await.
+2. Rpeate the part 1 of this exercise, but this time use `async` and `await`.

+# Part C
+In this part of exercise we want to focus on promise chaining.
+Actually, whenever we have a sequence of asynchronous tasks that needs to be performed one after another, we can using promise chaining.

+## Exercise 1
+Please define 3 promises with names `promise_1`, `promise_2`, `promise_3`
+    1. Each of these promises should resolve a numeric value after same amount of waiting time (e.g promise_1 resolve 1 after 1second)
+    2. Please chain these promises into each other in a way that the one with bigger waiting time resolved first and the one with lowest waiting time resolve last.